Airtightness and Ventilation for Old London Houses in Plain English

 The home felt calmer, quieter and far more consistent in temperature.

-This North London retrofit shows how an MVHR system protects both comfort and building health when insulation and airtightness are improved as part of a whole-house approach.
+This North London retrofit shows how an MVHR system protects both comfort and building health when insulation and airtightness were upgraded together as part of a coordinated design.

 Front elevation of a retrofitted semi-detached home in North London showing upgraded insulation and improved energy-efficiency features.